Diagram

 Planck's constant using de-broglie equation

-If U.V. light of wavelengths 800 A0 and 700 A0 can liberate electrons with kinetic energies of 1.8 eV and 4 eV respectively from hydrogen atom in ground state, then the value of Planck's constant is found as follows :From first eqn of photoelectric effect,
+If U.V. light of wavelengths 800 and 700 can liberate electrons with kinetic energies of and respectively from hydrogen atom in ground state, then the value of Planck's constant is found as follows :From first eqn of photoelectric effect,

 From second equation of photoelectric effect,